“The best way to describe Caterina’s work is bridging the inner world with intellectual forms.”

 10 - "Playing Card Candidate" / Mixed Media / 36"WX48"HX2"D / Stretched canvas / 2016 / $10,000

-Jarrett Alexander is an American artist whose artwork is now creating buzz in the New York art scene.
-Alexander has been creating art through visual and other media for over three decades.
-His love of drawing led to writing as a means of narrating his illustrations and a desire to bring his stories to life led him to acting.
+Jarrett Alexander is an American artist whose work is now creating a buzz in the New York and Los Angeles art scenes.
+Alexander has been creating through visual and other media for over three decades.

 Alexander’s genius is demonstrated in his masterful illustrations of single heroic figures.
-These powerful portraits acutely capture deeper truths of these prominent individuals and the culture they represent and are a social commentary on to itself.
+These powerful portraits acutely capture deeper truths of these prominent individuals and the culture they represent.

 I am bound.
 I have no choice.
 I do not create art because I want to.
 I create art because I have to.
 It is the thing that I cannot NOT do.
 It is my highest excitement.
 It is my greatest joy.
 It is my first love.
 It is my first memory.
 In the beginning, I created art.
 And I saw that it was good.